symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

 Where Symfony Delivers
 ----------------------

-In the rest of the documentation articles, you'll learn more about how each piece of Symfony works and how you can organize your project.
+In the rest of the documentation articles, you will learn more about how each piece of Symfony works and how you can organize your project.
 For now, celebrate how migrating the blog from flat PHP to Symfony has improved your life: